Brad Goldberg: Chicago White Sox

-Goldberg began the 2016 season with the Birmingham Barons of the Class AA Southern League, for whom he was 0–0 with a 1.50 ERA, and was promoted to the Charlotte Knights of the Class AAA International League for whom he was 3–5 with a 2.84 ERA and 10 saves (a team high) in 11 opportunities as the team's closer, in 43 relief appearances.
+Goldberg began the 2016 season with the Birmingham Barons of the Double-A Southern League, for whom he recorded a 1.50 ERA with seven strikeouts, and was later promoted to the Charlotte Knights of the Triple-A International League, for whom he was 3–5 with a 2.84 ERA and 10 saves (a team high) in 11 opportunities as the team's closer across 43 relief appearances.
 He was Charlotte's lone 2016 mid-season International League All Star.
 His fastball was reaching 99 mph.
-The White Sox added him to their 40-man roster after the season.
+The White Sox added Goldberg to their 40-man roster after the season, to protect him from the Rule 5 draft.